 Colorado classifies methamphetamine as a Schedule II controlled substance.
 This means any arrest for possession or manufacturing will be prosecuted as a Class 2 drug felony.
 A Class 2 drug felony is punishable under Colorado law by as much as eight years in jail, two additional years of parole and fines of up to $750,000.
 Should there be “aggravating” circumstances such as children present, within 1,000 feet of a school, the presence of a weapon, etc. the jail time could increase to as many as 16 years.

-Because of the severity of these charges, we urge you to contact a Denver methamphetamine lawyer if you’re facing charges for manufacturing or possession.
+Because of the severity of these charges, we urge you to contact a Denver drug crime lawyer if you’re facing charges for manufacturing or possession.

 Federal Methamphetamine Charges

 Federal charges are also possible if you are arrested in the Denver area for possession or manufacturing methamphetamines.
 Under federal laws, manufacturing methamphetamine could result in as many as 10 years in federal prison and if there are aggravating conditions, or if this is a second or repeat the charge, the penalty may be doubled or tripled.

 Keep in mind, federal time is often based on minimum sentences that cannot be changed.
 The presence of the materials necessary to produce methamphetamine will be used as evidence against you in both state and federal courts.

 One of the obvious defense methods your Denver criminal defense attorney will use is to ensure your rights offered under the Fourth Amendment were not violated.
 In their haste to arrest someone they believe may be manufacturing drugs, law enforcement officers often make bad decisions and violate the rights of the person they are arresting.

 Kevin Cahill will review all of the circumstances surrounding your arrest and if possible, have the evidence against you thrown out of court.
 If this happens, it is often impossible for the prosecution to move forward since they have no case.